What Can I Expect?

 Learning Commons tutors help fellow students grow academically by building confidence and habits that lead to independence.
 Tutors focus their efforts on modeling and suggesting problem solving skills that benefit students for the long-term.

 Students should expect peer assistance to be collaborative.
 This means tutors will ask students questions about problems and topics, access textbooks and other course material to help investigate solutions, and spend time thinking with a student during the problem-solving process.
-We believe professors to be the most fundamental academic resource on campus; tutors enact this principle in the form of faculty referrals when expert assistance is needed.
+We believe professors and instructors to be the most fundamental academic resource on campus; tutors enact this principle in the form of faculty referrals when further assistance is needed.

 Tutoring sessions are more effective when students come prepared with a course syllabus, a textbook and/or related material, and attempted homework.
 Students do not need to bring completed assignments in order to get help, but the more students have worked with the material on their own, the more focused tutoring sessions can be in terms of content and suggested learning strategies.

 To get the most out of tutoring, please review and follow the following guidelines:

 - Get help as soon as you know you need it!